 A Williams-led design also lands in second place on our list: the second N.E.R.D.
 NMD Hu, which features a colorful blue, red, and neon yellow color scheme, plus the group's brain logo on the heel.
 These considerably high resell prices might help to explain the fights that broke out during campouts for Pharrell's NMD designs in the US and Asia.
 We're not really sure the scuffles are what Pharrell had in mind when he wrote "Happy."

-Occupying third and fourth place (and sixth, and seventh) we find 2 Chainz and Versace’s Chain Reaction sneaker, designed by Salehe Bembury.
+Occupying third and fourth place (and sixth, and seventh) we find Versace's Chain Reaction sneaker, designed by Salehe Bembury.
 With retail prices starting at $995, the sneaker flipped on StockX above its in-store price tag, but not drastically so.
 The spotted colorway resold for an average $1,517 on the aftermarket, while the red edition fetched an average $1,375.
-High-fashion sneakers typically don’t resell for exponentially more than their retail price, unlike hyped collaborations involving Nike and adidas, but 2 Chainz’s association with the project likely boosted the shoes’ popularity.
+High-fashion sneakers typically don't resell for exponentially more than their retail price, unlike hyped collaborations involving Nike and adidas, but 2 Chainz, who was involved in the initial product launch and debuted the sneaker back in January, most likely helped boost the shoes’ popularity.

 Fifth and eighth spots are occupied by Balenciaga's chunky Triple S sneaker, while the list is rounded out by tech and fashion collaborations, namely Sneakersnstuff's adidas Consortium 4D collaboration and Virgil Abloh's redesigned Converse Chuck Taylor All Star.